traceypooh/SketchAR/README.md

 - Put sketchup.dae and imagery subdir in new folder named 'sketchup' in xcode project under 'Models.scnassets' subdir (should have 'cup', 'candle', and other model subdirs)
 - In xCode, click on sketchup.dae file and load/inspect in the editor.
 - Convert the dae file to scn format from the Editor menu. (optional)
-- Rotate the model by selecting euler x-coordinate change it to -90. (otherwise it will load the model on its side and you won't be able to correct from within the app).
+- Rotate the model by selecting **euler x-coordinate change it to -90**. (otherwise it will load the model on its side and you won't be able to correct from within the app).
 See my youtube video for context here -- not obvious!
 - Edit the VirtualObjects.json -- copy the 3 lines from 'cup' entry, and rename 'cup' to 'sketchup'.
 - in 'Assets.xcassets'
   - copy cup.imageset to new subdir sketchup.imageset